Skip to main content

 Ethos of the movement

-The Arts and Crafts Movement believed that art and design should be woven into everyday life, not reserved for the elite or mass-produced without care.
-Its makers celebrated the beauty of the handmade, drawing inspiration from nature with motifs like leaves, flowers, and birds, often rendered in rich, tactile materials.
+The Arts and Crafts Movement believed that art and design should be woven into everyday life, rather than reserved for the elite or mass-produced without care.
+Its makers valued

 Why the movement still matters